Meeds-io/whitepaper/en/3-meeds.md

 ## 3.4.
 Builders

 The Meeds DAO operates the WoM and the MEED token supply.
 A multi-sig smart contract called the _Meeds DAO Funds_ manages the operating expenses.

-The Meed DAO Funds receive **30% of the minted MEED** to support Builders**.
+It receives **30% of the minted MEED** to support Builders.

 The Meeds Association is entitled to hire service provider companies on behalf of the Meeds DAO to cover legal fees, development, and hosting costs using the Meeds DAO Funds.

 Organizations and individuals not members of the Meeds Association may still contribute through the _Meeds Builders Hub_  - a community hub that welcomes enthusiasts who want to participate in creating and promoting the WoM.
-The _Meeds DAO Funds_ also rewards for the contributions on the Builders Hub.
+The <0>Meeds DAO Funds</0> also reward for contributions to the Builders Hub.

 The Builders Hub also receives Mintium rewards like any other hub.